 How to use it

-01001000 01101001) and press Binary → Text to decode them. - Copy the result with one click and paste it wherever you need it.
+01001000 01101001in binary,110 151in octal, or48 69in hex) and press the reverse button to decode them. - Copy the result with one click and paste it wherever you need it.

 What does "text to binary" actually mean?

-Computers store everything as numbers, and at the lowest level those numbers are written in binary — a base-2 system that uses only the digits 0 and 1.
+Computers store everything as numbers, and at the lowest level those numbers are written in binary, a base-2 system that uses only the digits 0 and 1.
 When you convert text to binary, each character is first turned into a number using a character encoding.
 This tool uses UTF-8, the standard encoding of the modern web.
 Plain English letters take one byte each, so the capital letter H becomes the byte 72, which is 01001000 in 8-bit binary.
 Emoji and many accented characters take several bytes, and the tool handles those automatically so the round trip from text to binary and back is lossless.

 Grouping the output into 8-bit chunks (called octets or bytes) is the convention almost everyone expects, which makes the result easy to read, share in homework, or feed into other programs.
 To decode, the tool splits your input on spaces, checks that every group is exactly eight 0s and 1s, turns each group back into a byte, and then reads the byte sequence as UTF-8 text.
-If any group is the wrong length or contains a character other than0 or 1, you get a clear error message instead of a garbled result.
+If any group is the wrong length or contains a character other than 0 or 1, you get a clear error message instead of a garbled result.

 Frequently asked questions